Man dies in hospital; 2018 wildfire death toll rises to 86

 “My dad tried to cover my mom as much as he could but they said it was just a wall of fire torching over them,” he said.

 Once the fire subsided, their neighbor drove his all-terrain vehicle and returned with an emergency crew that helped the couple and transported them to a firetruck.
-A helicopter flew them to University of California at Davis Hospital.
+A helicopter flew them to University of California, Davis Hospital.

 Like his father, his mother suffered third-degree burns on about 30% of her body, but she has been released from the hospital and is recovering at home in Chico, Jessee Ernest said.